atlarge-research/continuum/README.md

 ## Simple Example (15 minutes)
 First, we execute a simple example to see what Continuum can do:

 ```bash
 cd ..
 python3 main.py configuration/gcp_cloud_kubernetes_benchmark.cfg
 ```

-Continuum attempts to start a Kubernetes cluster on Google Cloud, using 2 cloud VMs (one for the Kubernetes control plane, one as a Kubernetes worker) and 1 endpoint VM (the user that offloads data to the cloud).
+Continuum attempts to start a Kubernetes cluster on Google Cloud, using two cloud VMs (one for the Kubernetes control plane, one as a Kubernetes worker) and one endpoint VM (the user that offloads data to the cloud).
-When Continuum is done, it will output the results of the performed benchmark, see below for an example.
+When Continuum is done, it will output the results of the performed benchmark; see below for an example.
+See the experimental setup in our CCGRID paper for a more detailed explanation.

-In this example, one endpoint offloaded 5 images to one cloud worker for 300 seconds, where image classification was performed on each image, and the result was sent back to the endpoint.
-The time between the endpoint application sending the image and the cloud application receiving the image was 107.49 on average, it then took the cloud worker 81.46 ms to process each image on average, for a total end-to-end latency (the time between the endpoint generating an image and getting the image classification output back) of 191.23 ms per image on average.
+In this example, one endpoint offloads five images to one cloud worker for 300 seconds, where the cloud worker performs image classification on each image, and the results are sent back to the endpoint.
+The time between the endpoint application sending the image and the cloud application receiving the image was 107.49 on average; it then took the cloud worker 81.46 ms to process each image on average, for a total end-to-end latency (the time between the endpoint generating an image and getting the image classification output back) of 191.23 ms per image on average.

 ```bash
 ------------------------------------
 CLOUD OUTPUT